MrLixm/MrLixm.github.io/content/blog/0005/katana_instancing.rst

 ========================

-Before trying to go further with hierarchical we are going to have a look with the ``array`` method.
+Before trying to go further with hierarchical we are going to have a look at the ``array`` method.
 Keep the same scene, we will only need to change the OpScript.